Neuromarketing Research Company

 6 Universal Emotions

-Ekman’s research determined that there were key emotions, which he termed universal emotions which are linked to facial expressions.
-These six original universal emotions are:
+Ekman’s research revealed that there were six key emotions (he used the phrase ‘universal emotions’) linked to facial expressions.
+The six original universal emotions are:

-- Surprise – symbolised open wide eyes, eyebrows arching and exposing more white and with the jaw dropping slightly
+- Surprise – symbolised by wide open eyes, eyebrows arching and exposing more white and with the jaw dropping slightly

-- Anger – symbolised by eyebrows lowering, lips pressing firmly and eyes bulging
+- Anger – symbolised by the eyebrows lowering, lips pressing firmly and eyes bulging

 - Disgust – symbolised by the upper lip raising, nose bridge wrinkling and cheeks raising